Do you want to know how to find your ancestors for free? Then check out my guide to the 10 free genealogy sites that you

 The best part of this website is the research material that you can find on your Native American ancestors.

 Not only will you find pictures of headstones but there is also a transcription as well.
 In my opinion this is really useful as the writing is not always clear from the image.

 I like this site because it shows you the generosity of fellow genealogy researchers.
-There are hundreds of thousands of volunteers that have taken pictures all over the world.
+There are 100,000s of volunteers that have taken pictures all over the world.

 The website makes it easy for you as well as they have a BillionGraves app that you can download.